 And so, before they even arrive at school, University of Chicago students have been told they have no standing to disagree with Ellison on this issue.
 The letter puts students on notice that their thoughts and opinions about trigger warnings are not welcome; the university has made up its mind about this important intellectual issue of the day, and it is interested in neither compromise nor debate.
 Pro-trigger warning arguments are not analyzed or discussed; rather, trigger warnings are simply posited as the opposite of everything the university stands for, and dismissed on those grounds.

 The letter doesn’t just target students either; it functions as an implicit instruction, and perhaps an admonition, to faculty.
 Presumably a tenured professor who wanted to use a trigger warning would feel comfortable doing so, but what about new hires or adjuncts?
 Will they be penalized if they use trigger warnings?
 Reprimanded?
-The university is not an egalitarian nirvana of inquiry.
-It’s a hierarchical institution that sets its own rules.
 If the university hears that a professor is using a trigger warning, what will it do?
 Ellison does not say, but it seems clear that, at the very least, the administration would officially frown on a professor who flouts what certainly looks like an official school policy.
 A trigger warning is itself speech.
 When the university tells professors they shouldn’t use trigger warnings, it is restricting what they can say.

 With that in mind, Ellison’s letter reads less as a defense of free speech and more as a blanket assertion of the administration’s power, and of its commitment to enforcing that power, regardless of student or community demands or interests.
 When Ellison says, “We do not cancel invited speakers because their topics might prove controversial,” that’s a (sort of) polite way of saying: You, as students, are not to protest against the invitation of certain speakers, and if you do your voices will be ignored.
 When he says, “Freedom of expression does not mean the freedom to harass or threaten others,” he’s reminding students that the university has the power to determine the limits of acceptable speech—and that it also has the power to punish those who violate the rules it sets down.

 The university isn’t wrong to set down guidelines against harassment, even if in some cases those guidelines could be misused to target protestors.
-Ellison’s letter reads less as a defense of free speech and more as a blanket assertion of the administration’s power.
 Rules governing speech are necessary in any community.
 Without them you quickly end up with a comments-section version of democracy in which the loudest, most offensive voices scream at each other endlessly, and everybody else falls silent and/or leaves.

 This is exactly the argument made by proponents of trigger warnings.
 Simple rules about how difficult subjects are approached can make more people feel more welcome in the classroom.
 That means, proponents say, that a greater number of people can participate in debate and a greater number of views can be heard.